-The deficit arising on the Council Tax is £1.3m (£5.7m deficit 31st March 2021).
-In 2020/21 as a result of the pandemic the Council incurred a significant deficit that was required to be spread the over 3 years.
-The second year of this spreading is 2022/23.
-This will continue to be distributed between Leicester City Council, the Police & Crime Commissioner for Leicestershire and the Leicester, Leicestershire & Rutland Combined Fire Authority in proportion to the respective precepts and demands.
+Similar to business rates, in 2020/21 as a result of the pandemic the Council incurred a significant deficit on Council Tax that was required to be spread the over 3 years.
+The third year of this spreading is 2023/24.
+This will continue to be distributed between Leicester City Council, the Police & Crime Commissioner for Leicestershire and the Leicester, Leicestershire